 |Long Beach Bar, NY|

 Keepers did not always perform their duties to the best of their abilities.
-Judging from entries in the station’s logbook, Keeper Fenton spent most of his time catching lobster and blackfish, and complaining when the storms washed his lobster pots away.
-On August 3, 1911 the steamer Shinnecock came up Long Island toward Peconic Bay.
-Upon entering a heavy fog bank, the ship’s captain headed toward the Plum Island Lighthouse, and when he heard that station’s fog signal, turned toward Long Beach Bar Light.
-He proceeded cautiously, listening for its fog signal.
-Not hearing anything, he kept going until he ran aground right in front of the station.
-Almost a half hour later, the keeper finally sounded the fog signal, continuing to sound it long after the fog had lifted.
-The ship and its passengers were undamaged, and the keeper was severely reprimanded for his inattention.
+Judging from entries in the station’s logbook, Keeper Fenton spent most of his time catching lobster and blackfish, and complaining when storms washed his lobster pots away.
+On August 3, 1911 the steamer Shinnecock came up Long Island Sound toward Peconic Bay.
+Upon entering a heavy fog bank, the ship’s captain headed toward Plum Island Lighthouse, and when he heard that station’s fog signal, turned toward Long Beach Bar Light.
+He proceeded cautiously, listening for Long Beach Bar’s fog bell, until he ran aground right in front of the station.
+Almost a half hour later, the keeper finally started the fog bell and let it ring long after the fog had lifted.
+The ship and its passengers were not injured, but the keeper was severely reprimanded for his inattention.

-Charles Fenton became keeper of Long Beach Bar Lighthouse on May 18, 1887, following the passing of his father George.
+Charles Fenton, who was an accomplished player of the flute, violin, and accordion, became keeper of Long Beach Bar Lighthouse on May 18, 1887, following the passing of his father George.
 Two years later, a new assistant keeper, Charles B. Moore, arrived at the station with his daughter Ruth.
-Ruth and Charles had plenty of time to get acquainted at the isolated lighthouse and soon decided to wed.
-The couple went ashore for the wedding ceremony, but returned to their beloved lighthouse for their honeymoon.
-Charles resigned as keeper in 1905, when a doctor forbade Ruth from living at the station any longer due to her poor health.
+Ruth and Keeper Fenton had plenty of time to get acquainted at the isolated lighthouse and soon decided to wed.
+The couple went ashore for the wedding ceremony but returned to their beloved lighthouse for their honeymoon.
+Charles Fenton resigned as keeper in 1905, when a doctor forbade Ruth from living at the station any longer due to her poor health.

 The station was taken out of commission in 1948, mainly because the sandbar had extended so far beyond where the lighthouse stood that the beacon was useless as a channel marker.
-The station was put up for auction in 1955, and a local group called the Orient Point Marine Historical Association placed the winning bid of $1710, quite a bit more than the other bids that ranged from $52 to $212.
-On the Fourth of July in 1963, the lighthouse was lit up again, when arsonists set fire to the lighthouse completely destroying it.
+In 1955, the lighthouse was put up for auction, and a local group called the Orient Point Marine Historical Association placed the winning bid of $1,710, quite a bit more than the other bids that ranged from $52 to $212.
+On the Fourth of July in 1963, the lighthouse was lit up again, when arsonists set fire to the lighthouse, completely destroying it.

-In 1993, due to support from the community and local mariners, the Coast Guard took the lighthouse over and re-established it as a Federal aid to navigation.
-The lighthouse now, once again, welcomes boaters to Gardiners Bay, and, if you are willing to pay the cost, you are welcome to spend the night in the lighthouse.
+In 1993, due to support from the community and local mariners, the Coast Guard recognized the beacon as a federal aid to navigation.
 The lighthouse is visible alongside Highway 25, between East Marion and Orient, where you will also see a marker listing all those who contributed to the second Bug Light.

 The future of the lighthouse is still far from certain.
-The structure sits on 130-year old screw piles that remain underneath the concrete foundation that was installed in 1924.
-The riprap surrounding the foundation is sinking and needs to be replenished.
-Since 2001, East End Lighthouses and the East End Seaport Museum were feuding over control of the lighthouse, but in April of 2005, an agreement was signed between the two groups to divide maintenance and repair chores and to jointly cooperate in fundraising to keep the lighthouse functioning as an active aid to navigation.
-The two groups have since combined and are known as East End Seaport Museum & Marine Foundation.
+The structure sits on 130-year-old screwpiles that remain underneath the concrete foundation, and the riprap surrounding the foundation is sinking and needs to be replenished.
+East End Lighthouses and the East End Seaport Museum feuded over control of the lighthouse for a few years, but in April 2005, an agreement was signed between the two groups to divide maintenance and repair chores and to jointly cooperate in fundraising to keep the lighthouse functioning as an active aid to navigation.
+The two groups have since combined, and today East End Seaport Museum & Marine Foundation cares for and interprets the lighthouse.

 Located just off the tip of Long Beach, marking the entrance to Orient Harbor.
 The lighthouse is owned by East End Seaport Museum & Marine Foundation.
 Tower/dwelling closed.